 The Secrets Provider is deployed using the Secrets Provider Helm chart.

-For system requirements, see Supported Kubernetes-based environments.
+For system requirement, see OpenShift/Kubernetes.

 Let's say you have an application that consumes the following Kubernetes Secret,

 password values are sensitive and should be stored in Conjur.
 You decide that the

 DBName value is not as sensitive, and can remain in Kubernetes.